drobin04/Dashboardify/to-do.md

 * Add ability to remove admin rights in setup page
 * Add delete_user.php
-* CHARTS AND TABLES AS RESULT SETS FROM SQLITE OR SQL SERVER DATABASES.
+* CHARTS AS RESULT SETS FROM SQLITE OR SQL SERVER DATABASES.
+* Update NewWidget dialog on index.php to make different fields visible / not visible based on which item in the dropdown was selected
+	* If not recognized in list of programmed widget types, make them all visible

 # TODO - CHARTS AND TABLES AS RESULT SETS FROM SQLITE OR SQL SERVER DATABASES.